ph142-ucb/ph142-fa24/Welcome-To-PH142.md

 showing up in your server, you most likely didn't click on one of links.

-We hope that by the end of the semester, you come out with a fresh, new (hopefully positive) perspective towards probability & statistics, and that you come to appreciate its importance in real-life application towards public health.
+We hope that by the end of the semester, you come out with a fresh, new (hopefully positive) perspective towards probability and statistics, and that you come to appreciate its importance in real-life application towards public health.
 As always, if you ever need support or help (or just need someone to talk to about the class), you can take advantage of any of the following resources:
 - Ed